foundersandcoders/our-site-v3/src/pages/marketing/apply.md

 Founders and Coders will always prioritise marginalised people's safety over the comfort of the privileged. **If you don't like the sound of any of this then we'd ask you to reconsider your application.**

-## Course prerequisites
+## Application requirements

-**Before we will consider your application, you must complete the following prerequisites:**
+**Before we will consider your application, you must complete the following tasks:**

 ### Create a GitHub account